TobiasWehrum/unity-utilities/Singleton/README.md

 The `SingletonMusicManager` in the following example can be accessed in the same way, but it is not destroyed when the scenes switches.

 You could make this SingletonMusicManager a prefab and drop it in multiple scenes that you work on.
 If at any time there are two `SingletonMusicManager`, the one from the previous scene survives and the new one is destroyed.
-(For that reason, you should never use `SingletonMusicManager.Awake()`.
-Instead, use `OnPersistentSingletonAwake()` because it is only called on "surviving" instances.)
+(For that reason, you should never create an `Awake()` method in a
+PersistentSingletonMonoBehaviour.
+Instead, use `OnPersistentSingletonAwake()` because it is only called on "surviving" instances.
+Similarily, you shouldn't have an `OnDestroy()` method which would be called if this is ever destroyed via `Destroy()`; instead, use `OnPersistentSingletonDestroyed()`.)

 Note that `SingletonMusicManager.Instance` is only available after `SingletonMusicManager.Awake()` was called, so if you need it in another `Awake()` call, you should put the `SingletonMusicManager` higher in the [Script Execution Order](http://docs.unity3d.com/Manual/class-ScriptExecution.html).